AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/usage.rst

 To use these fields you must be using an :class:`~alliance_platform.storage.base.AsyncUploadStorage` storage class at either the global level, or field level.
 To setup globally see the :doc:`installation` instructions.

-To use add a field level create a storage class and pass it to the field:
+To use at a field level create a storage class and pass it to the field:

 .. code:: python